Jan van Krimpen: Type designs

-Van Krimpen's type designs are elegant book typefaces, originally made for manual printing and the Monotype machine.
+Van Krimpen's type designs are elegant book typefaces, originally made for manual printing and for the Monotype machine.
 Although a good few have been digitised (Romulus, Haarlemmer, Spectrum), the typefaces are only rarely used in publications.
 Van Krimpen was opposed to the idea of directly reviving type designs of the past, and his work is influenced by the structure of classical Roman square capitals in the upper case and chancery calligraphy of the Renaissance in italic.
 His approach of pursuing a personal path in type design was continued by Sem Hartz, his successor at Enschedé, and has been of interest to more recent Dutch designers such as Martin Majoor.